AlexPinekone/Slime_Engine_GLFW/README.md

-# Slime-in-a-maze---OpenGL
+# Game Engine Using OpenGL
-This is a game of a slime inside a maze.
-It's made from scratch using OpenGL..
+This is a game engine that I developed from scratch using the library OpenGL.
+It is 3d, has textures , movement and physics.
+Presents a game of a slime inside a maze.